huntout/syncthing-miwifi/README.md

 # syncthing-miwifi

-Init script and usage for MiWiFi.
+Init script and usage of Syncthing for MiWiFi.

 This document is only applicable for MiWiFi, and is only tested on MiWiFi 1T.